lucidrains/enformer-pytorch/README.md

 # do your fine-tuning
 ```

+## Appreciation

+Special thanks goes out to <a href="https://www.eleuther.ai/">EleutherAI</a> for providing the resources to retrain the model in an acceptable amount of time

 ## Todo

 - [x] script to load weights from trained tensorflow enformer model to pytorch model